Miley Cyrus Surfs With Liam Hemsworth As She Prepares For ‘The Voice’ Season 13

 Miley Cyrus isn’t serving as a coach during the currently airing 12th season of The Voice.
-Instead, she’s enjoying some time off with her fiancé, Liam Hemsworth.
+Instead, she’s enjoying some time off with her fiance, Liam Hemsworth.

 On Wednesday, March 1, as they reportedly prepare for their summer wedding in the mountains, Miley Cyrus and Liam Hemsworth, who first struck up a romance in 2010 as they filmed The Last Song, enjoyed a surf date in Malibu, California.